aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/03 - Sites.md

 **Sites** are defined in the `psc` table of the database.

-LORIS' default schema defines the first psc (CenterID=1) as the Data Coordinating Center or #DCC#.
+LORIS' default schema defines the first psc (CenterID=1) as the Data Coordinating Center or "DCC".
 This site is generally used as dummy data and is assumed by the codebase to store non-study data, and so it not recommended to modify or use this site for registering real study data.